Connect with us

 #3 Vintage and Classic Cars

-Cars, and motorcycles and scooters, that are at least 35 years old from its original registration date can be registered under the Classic Vehicle Scheme.
+Cars, and motorcycles and scooters, that are at least 35 years old from their original registration date can be registered under the Classic Vehicle Scheme.
 Older vehicles manufactured before 1 January 1940 can be registered under the Vintage Vehicle Scheme.

 There are also usage restrictions on such vehicles.
-Classic cars can also be driven for 45 days in a calendar year, including weekend and public holidays – with a Day Licence displayed each time.
+Classic cars can be driven for 45 days in a calendar year, including weekends and public holidays – with a Day Licence displayed each time.
 Owners will get 28 free Day Licences each year, and can buy another up to 17 Day Licences, at $20 a day, each year.

 There are three Vintage Vehicle Schemes, with differing usage restrictions.